Cassini oval

 In geometry, a Cassini oval is a quartic plane curve defined as the locus of points in the plane such that the product of the distances to two fixed points (foci) is constant.
 This may be contrasted with an ellipse, for which the sum of the distances is constant, rather than the product.
 Cassini ovals are the special case of polynomial lemniscates when the polynomial used has degree 2.

 Cassini ovals are named after the astronomer Giovanni Domenico Cassini who studied them in the late 17th century.

-Cassini believed that the Sun traveled around the Earth on one of these ovals, with the Earth at one focus of the oval.
+Cassini believed that a planet orbiting around another body traveled on one of these ovals, with the body it orbited around at one focus of the oval.

 Other names include Cassinian ovals, Cassinian curves and ovals of Cassini.

 Formal definition

 A Cassini oval is a set of points, such that for any point $P$ of the set, the product of the distances $|PP_1|,\, |PP_2|$ to two fixed points $P_1, P_2$ is a constant, usually written as $b^2$ where $b > 0$:

 As with an ellipse, the fixed points $P_1,P_2$ are called the foci of the Cassini oval.